UMiamiLibraries/code4lib2020-get-results-es/project-setup.md

 |   |   |-- composer.json (composer file with the required dependencies for the ingester app)
 |   |-- search-app
 |   |   |-- composer.json (composer file with the required dependencies for the search app)
+|   |-- wait-for-it (We will get back to this directory in future sections of the workshop)

 +-- ..
 {% endhighlight %}